awesome-selfhosted/awesome-selfhosted/README.md

   * [Docstore](http://haldean.org/) - A basic site for hosting static documents - docstore is a simple way to serve Markdown files without any server-side processing, and without requiring you (as the author) to recompile every time you change an article.
 It consists of a very simple JS script that makes an ajax request to your server, runs a Markdown processor on what it finds, and then displays the results.
 Clone the repository and add articles in the text/ directory to get started. ([Source Code](https://github.com/haldean/docstore))
   * [Flatdoc](http://ricostacruz.com/flatdoc/) - A small JavaScript file that fetches Markdown files and renders them as full pages `MIT` `Javascript`
   * [markdown-tree](https://github.com/mil/markdown-tree) - Serve a hierarchy / tree directory of markdown files.
 Use intended for small sites built in markdown
-  * [MdWiki](https://dynalon.github.io/mdwiki/#!index.md) - A Markdown CMS/Wiki completely built in HTML5/Javascript and runs 100% on the client ([Source Code](https://github.com/Dynalon/mdwiki))
+  * [MdWiki](https://dynalon.github.io/mdwiki/#!index.md) - A Markdown CMS/Wiki completely built in HTML5/Javascript and runs 100% on the client. ([Source Code](https://github.com/Dynalon/mdwiki))
-  * [Read the Docs](https://docs.readthedocs.org/en/latest/install.html) - Host documentation, making it fully searchable and easy to find; import your docs using any major version control system, including Mercurial, Git, Subversion, and Bazaar ([Demo](https://readthedocs.org/projects/), [Source Code](https://github.com/rtfd/readthedocs.org)) `MIT` `Python`
+  * [Read the Docs](https://docs.readthedocs.org/en/latest/install.html) - Host documentation, making it fully searchable and easy to find; import your docs using any major version control system, including Mercurial, Git, Subversion, and Bazaar. ([Demo](https://readthedocs.org/projects/), [Source Code](https://github.com/rtfd/readthedocs.org)) `MIT` `Python`

 ## Static site generators